vim-advent-calendar/vimways.org/content/2019/personal-notetaking-in-vim/index.md

 If you're interested to know more about Zettelkasten as a system, see [zettelkasten.de][zettelkasten] and/or web search for it.
 There are many good resources.
-What I described above is a horrendous simplification.
+What I described above is only a simplification.

 ## Let's get started!